 "I will pour out in those days of my Spirit; and they shall prophesy."
 Acts 2:18.

 The college maintains a special interest in Baptist preachers who have yielded to the call to preach after they have reached mature years.
+Touched by the Holy Spirit's call to preach after they have reached mature years.
 Touched by the Holy Spirit's tongue of fire, Clear Creek students have exchanged personal ambitions for a torch of knowledge, a desire for an understanding of spiritual truths.